 Boulder Datasets In Need Of Migration

 Throughout this project, Xentity was to install extensions including a FileStore CKAN extension.
 They had to run a custom script to migrate data and later a full migration.
 Metadata needed to be harvested and then pushed from Boulder CKAN.
-All previous datasets on Open Colorado needed to be removed.
-Data from Boulder CKAN needed to be federated to Open Colorado CKAN.
-Training with technical staff needed to be held for a knowledge transfer of the process and scripts.
+All previous datasets on Open Colorado require removal.
+Data from Boulder CKAN required federating to Open Colorado CKAN.
+Xentity also required training with technical staff for a knowledge transfer of the process and scripts.
 And finally, Xentity had to perform final testing to ensure the desired results for user experience.

 Moving Old Data To A New Data Catalog

-In response to these issues, Xentity installed, tested and setup a FileStore CKAN extension to serve as a storage pool for CKAN’s datasets.
+In response to these issues, Xentity installed, tested and setup a FileStore CKAN extension.
+This extension serves as a storage pool for CKAN’s datasets.
 Regarding data migration, they ran migration tests before providing the full migration to Boulder CKAN.
-Then they proceeded to remove previous datasets from OpenColorado, set up harvesting capabilities for metadata to be pushed, and set up a harvest job to federate data from place to place.
+Then they removed previous datasets from OpenColorado.
+Next, they set up harvesting capabilities to push metadata.
+Subsequently, they set up a harvest job to federate data from place to place.
 And finally, Xentity performed final testing to make sure the desired results were provided.